 There are three types of FSAs offered by FSAFEDS.
-Each type has a minimum annual election of \$250 and a maximum annual election of \$5,000.
+Each type has a minimum annual election of \$250.
+The maximum annual election for a health care flexible spending account (HCFSA) or a limited expense health care spending account (LEX HCFSA) is \$2,500.00.